 The top 5 perennial Landscape Plants for Central Texas

 Salvia (Salvia greggii)

-Salvia is native to the Trans Pecos of Texas, favoring the limestone outcrops and canyon lands of the area.
-Salvia comes in a wide variety of colors from white, to pinks and reds.
+Salvia is native to the Trans Pecos of Texas, favoring the area’s limestone outcrops and canyon lands.
+Salvia comes in a wide variety of colors, from white, to pink and red.
 It is a small, shrubby plant with fragrant leaves.
 The flowers bloom all summer long and into the fall.
 It prefers full sun.
-With too much shade it will become leggy.
-Cut it back to the main stem in January or February, to create full, new growth each year.
+With too much shade, it will become leggy.
+Cut it back to the main stem in January or February to create complete, new growth each year.